nataliagarbirasdiaz/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I am an Assistant Professor at Harvard Business School's Business, Government and the International Economy (BGIE) unit.
-Before start at HBS, I was a [Max Weber Fellow](https://www.eui.eu/people?id=natalia-garbiras-diaz) at the European University Institute.
+I am an Assistant Professor in the Business, Government and the International Economy (BGIE) unit at Harvard Business School.
+Prior to joining HBS, I was a [Max Weber Fellow](https://www.eui.eu/people?id=natalia-garbiras-diaz) at the European University Institute.
 I received my Ph.D. in Political Science from the University of California, Berkeley, where I am currently a Research Associate at the [Center on the Politics of Development](https://cpd.berkeley.edu/people/research-associates/).

-My main research interests are in comparative politics and the political economy of development, focusing on corruption, public goods provision, and accountability in Latin America.
+My main research interests are in comparative politics and the political economy of development, with a focus on corruption, public goods provision, and accountability in Latin America.
 I also study the formation of citizen and ex-combatant attitudes and their role in stabilizing peace in post-conflict settings.
-In my dissertation, I explored the information and institutional environments that pave the way for outsider candidates' rise and success.
+In my dissertation, I examined the informational and institutional environments that pave the way for the rise and success of outsider candidates.

 I hold an M.A. in Economics from the University of Los Andes (Colombia).
-Before my PhD, I worked at the World Bank, the Observatory of Democracy, and Colombia's National Planning Department.
+Prior to my Ph.D., I worked at the World Bank, the Democracy Observatory, and the Colombian National Planning Department.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/CV_NataliaGarbirasDiaz.pdf" "newtab" >}}CV{{< /staticref >}}.